tutorcruncher/timecruncher/_posts/2014-03-31-local-seo-marketing-your-tuition-agency-online.md

 ### Directory Listings

-Listing your tuition agency on popular directory sites like Local.com and Yell.com can be a great way to improve your search engine rankings.
+Listing your tuition agency on popular directory sites like Local.com and Yell.com can be a great way to improve you search engine rankings.
 Try to choose quality directory sites to submit to and consider using specialist tutoring directories too.
 Avoid using directory sites that list your business on hundreds of other directories, as search